pavanvidem/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 ## Inspection of the mapping results

 The BAM file contains information for all our reads, making it difficult to inspect and explore in text format.
 A powerful tool to visualize the content of BAM files is the Integrative Genomics Viewer (**IGV**, {% cite robinson2011integrative %}).
+Alternatively or complementarily, you can use JBrowse2, a genome browser which is directly integrated into Galaxy.

-> <hands-on-title>Inspection of mapping results</hands-on-title>
+> <hands-on-title>Inspection of mapping results with IGV</hands-on-title>
 >
 > 1. Install [**IGV**](https://software.broadinstitute.org/software/igv/download) (if not already installed)
 > 2. Start IGV locally